Robert Ellis Orrall

 Robert Ellis Orrall (born May 4, 1955) is an American singer, songwriter, and record producer.
 Signed to RCA Records in 1980, Orrall debuted that year with the album "Fixation".
 His first Top 40 single was "I Couldn't Say No", a duet with Carlene Carter.
 By 1990, Orrall had found success as a songwriter, having penned Number One singles for Shenandoah and Clay Walker.
 He returned to RCA in 1991 and charted the singles "Boom!
 It Was Over" (#19) and "A Little Bit of Her Love" (#31), from his first country music album, Flying Colors.
 Orrall then joined frequent songwriting partner Curtis Wright in the CMA-nominated duo Orrall & Wright, recording one more album and charting two singles.
 They split up in 1994, however, and Orrall returned to his solo career, writing singles for Reba McEntire, Taylor Swift, and Lindsay Lohan, as well as producing records for Swift, Be Your Own Pet, and Love and Theft.
 He also performs and records as an indie rock musician in the band Monkey Bowl.

 Musical career

 Beginnings

 Born in Winthrop, Massachusetts, Orrall got his musical start playing in various Boston, Massachusetts, area clubs.
 He signed with RCA in 1980 as a rock artist.
-His three RCA albums, Fixation, Special Pain and Contain Yourself were supported by band mates Kook Lawry on guitar, Don Walden on bass, David Stefanelli on drums and Brian Maes on keys with tours opening for U2, The Kinks, and NRBQ.
+His three RCA albums, Fixation, Special Pain and Contain Yourself were supported by bandmates Kook Lawry on guitar, Don Walden on bass, David Stefanelli on drums and Brian Maes on keys with tours opening for U2, The Kinks, and NRBQ.
 Orrall's Special Pain also produced his first chart single in "I Couldn't Say No", a duet with Carlene Carter (also her first chart hit) which peaked in the Top 40 on the Billboard Hot 100.
 Carter, like Orrall, would eventually become a country music star in her own right.